awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 In many cases, a device connects to AWS IoT for the first time when a trusted user, such as an end user or installation technician, uses a mobile app to configure the device in its deployed location\.

 **Important**
 You must manage the trusted user's access and permission to perform this procedure\.
-One way to do this is to provide and maintain an account for the trusted user that authenticates them and grants them access to the AWS IoT features and APIs required to perform this procedure\.
+One way to do this is to provide and maintain an account for the trusted user that authenticates them and grants them access to the AWS IoT features and API operations required to perform this procedure\.

 **Before you deliver the device**